 So take a look around.
-Follow the links at the top of the page to see some of “My Paper Mache.”
-I love to show off the work of other paper mache artists as well.
-Check out “Your Paper Mache.”
-Perhaps that will be enough to get you interested in my paper mache techniques.
-If so, you might want to look at my latest, “Paper Mache Videos.”
-And I have “My Books” that explain everything I know about paper mache.
+If you want to see my latest time-lapse video, go to “My Paper Mache Videos“.
 I do sell my work once in a while.
-So I have a “Art for Sale” page as well.
-There is more “About Me” and “Site Map” (for spiders who are lost).
+So I have an “Art for Sale” page as well.
+I have a “Site Map” for spiders who are lost.
 What else?
-Oh yes, I have a “Blog” page that leads to my other Gourmet Paper Mache Blog.
-There you can see what I’m working on at the moment.
-I detail the making of my latest projects and offer commentary about paper mache, and anything else that pops into my mind.
+Oh yes, I have a “Blog” page that leads to my blog.
+My blog is called, Gourmet Paper Mache Blog.
+That’s where you can see what I’m working on at the moment.
+I also detail the making of many of my older projects.
+I offer commentary about paper mache, and anything else that pops into my mind.
 Finally, because I get asked the same questions over and over and over I decided to add a “FAQ” page.
 Thank you for stopping by!

 Oh…while you are here….